William Klein - Ninth Mayor of Bratenahl

 After his mother died, William went to Spain, where he courted Azucena Gonzalez.
 They married in Spain with a wedding attended by all the villagers.
 They married a second time at St. Aloysius Church in Cleveland on December 18, 1966.

 Klein recovered from heart surgery and still practiced law at age seventy-six.
-He died of a stroke on February 15, 1986, at St. Vincent Charity Hospital.
-He is buried in Lake View Cemetery.
+He died of a stroke on February 15, 1986, at St. Vincent Charity Hospital and buried in Lake View Cemetery.